Applied Intercultural Arts Research Graduate Interdisciplinary Program

 - Ensure that regular academic program reviews are carried out, consistent with the Board of Regents requirements and those of the University of Arizona;

-- Facilitate interaction and communication within the Program in Applied Ethnomusicology and Intercultural Arts Research and with supporting academic unit heads and deans;
+- Facilitate interaction and communication within the Program in Applied Intercultural Arts Research and with supporting academic unit heads and Deans;

 - Seek funding from appropriate University, State, Federal and private sources;